Central Virginia

 • 00:16:29

-My tongue that I'll be involved in these things is only five months or so, but I just wonder the length of time that this is going to take.
+My time that I'll be involved in these things is only five months or so, but I just wonder the length of time that this is going to take.

 • 00:16:40